Total Hip Replacement in NYC & Stamford, CT

 Able to use advanced technology, like computer-assisted or robot-assisted surgery?
 Yes Yes

-Both surgical approaches provide patients with a variety of benefits, however, it is equally important to understand that not every patient may be a suitable candidate for an anterior or posterior approach.
+Both surgical approaches provide patients with a variety of benefits.
+However, it’s equally important to understand that not every patient is suitable for an anterior or posterior approach.

-Immediately after surgery, you will be able to walk on your hip replacement.
-A walker, crutches or cane may be used for several weeks, if needed.
-Dr. McLawhorn recommends following posterior hip precautions (no hip flexion greater than 90-degrees, no crossing of the operated leg over the body, and no internal rotation) for 6 weeks if you have posterior approach surgery, and following these general guidelines during that time:
+Immediately after surgery, you can walk on your hip replacement.
+A walker, crutches, or cane may be used for several weeks if needed.
+Dr. McLawhorn recommends following posterior hip precautions (no hip flexion greater than 90 degrees, no crossing of the operated leg over the body, and no internal rotation) for six weeks if you have posterior approach surgery.
+Follow these general guidelines during that time:

-• Sit in a high cair or use two pillows on a standard chair
+• Sit in a high chair or use two pillows on a standard chair

 • Keep your knees apart when getting up from a seated position